 To ensure that you start receiving your HOOPP pension on time, you are responsible for giving your employer sufficient notice of when you intend to retire.
-If you are enrolled in HOOPP at more than one employer, please make sure that you tell all of them about your retirement.
 Then, your employer will notify us on your behalf, and we'll take care of the rest.